shuenj/tp/docs/UserGuide.md

 Format: `nok INDEX [n/NAME p/PHONE rs/RELATIONSHIP]`

-* Update next of kin for the person at the specified `INDEX`.
+* Updates next of kin for the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * If no optional field provided, next of kin of the person identified at index will be removed.
 * `RELATIONSHIP` can be specified in any alphanumeric characters and spaces.

 Examples:
-* `nok 2` remove next of kin of the 2nd person in the contact list.
+* `nok 2` removes next of kin of the 2nd person in the contact list.
-* `nok 2 n/John p/11111 rs/Brother` add next of kin with the name `John`, phone `11111` and relationship `Brother` to the 3rd person in the contact list.<br>
+* `nok 2 n/John p/11111 rs/Brother` adds next of kin with the name `John`, phone `11111` and relationship `Brother` to the 3rd person in the contact list.<br>
   ![result for 'info 1'](images/nokResult.png)